Welcome to the Drama Department

 The course includes a live public performance in the Autumn term.
 As this is a performing arts course, taking part in the Autumn performance is compulsory.
 Students should, therefore, think carefully before opting for this subject.

-Students in Years 10 & 11 the Acting pathway through the new BTEC Tech Award in Performing Arts.
+Students in Years 10 & 11 are working towards the AQA GCSE in Drama.

 Year 10